DC FanDome: How to attend the free virtual convention, and what to watch for

 How do I tune in?

 There'll be online video panels and teasers to watch, links to follow for games and shopping, and more.
-Warning: Unlike virtual Comic-Con, which spread out over days, DC FanDome is just 24 hours, which makes for one jam-packed day of events.
+Warning: Unlike virtual Comic-Con, which spread out over days, DC FanDome is just 48 hours, which makes for two jam-packed day of events.
 So if this is your thing, don't make other plans for Aug.
-22.
+22 and Sept.
+12.

 "Just like a live event, the full DC FanDome experience will be available for 24 hours only," the FanDome FAQ list warns.
 "If you don't watch it during the 24 hours, you will miss it (unless you have access to time travel)."